The Different Types Of Circuit Breakers

 Even if your home predates current building codes, AFCI breakers are still important.
 In fact, older homes are often more at risk of arc faults due to aging wiring.
 Installing AFCI breakers can prevent fires caused by electrical arcing, which might otherwise go undetected.

-Whether you’re building a new home, remodeling your Seattle or Eastside, or simply looking to enhance your home’s safety, understanding the different types of circuit breakers is key.
+Whether you’re building a new home, remodeling your Seattle or Eastside business, or simply looking to enhance your home’s safety, understanding the different types of circuit breakers is key.
 While standard circuit breakers offer basic protection, GFCI and AFCI breakers go above and beyond to safeguard your home from electrical shocks and fires.
 If you’re unsure whether your home is adequately protected, consulting with a licensed electrician is the best way to ensure your electrical system meets today’s safety standards.

 Protecting your home starts with understanding your options—and GFCI and AFCI breakers are two of the best safety measures you can invest in.